 In his seven seasons, White has had 13 student-athletes named all–region and 36 players named to the All-CCAA teams.
 Included in those lists were 2012 NBWCA West Region Freshman Pitcher of the Year Jeff Owen and 2012 Gold glove winner Brian Haggett.

 On the academic side, 2013 brought CSUMB's its first ever Capitol One Academic All-American® first team (Brian Haggett) and three student-athletes earned Capitol One Academic All-District®.

 In his first year guiding Otter baseball, White quickly made his mark on the program.
 His historic 2011 squad broke the school record for total wins, winning percentage and conference wins.
 A tripleheader sweep of White’s alma mater, Sonoma State, highlighted the season; marking the first time the program won a series from SSU.

-White joined Otter territory after 15 years as the associate head coach at Sonoma State University.
+White joined the Otter raft after 15 seasons as the associate head coach at Sonoma State University.
 While at SSU, White was responsible for overseeing all aspects of the program, including infield play, team defense, base running and hitting.
 He also served as the program’s recruiting coordinator.
 He was instrumental in SSU’s 2008 run to the NCAA Division II College World Series and a third place national finish.
 While coaching at SSU, White’s Seawolves won six conference championships and made eight NCAA regional appearances.

 After his stellar collegiate career ended, the Florida Marlins made White their 32nd round draft choice.
 He spent five seasons in the Marlins organization, reaching Double A ball before being dealt to Arizona, where he spent three seasons playing for the Diamondbacks’ Triple A affiliate.